Admissions

 The Department of History welcomes your application for doctoral studies.
 Before applying, be sure to read the Guidelines section of this website, which covers the structure and requirements of the Ph.D.
 Program in History.

 In a typical year, we welcome a small class of highly qualified students into our doctoral program.
-(Separately, we may or may not admit one or more self-funded M.A. student(s), but there is not a M.A. program as such.)
 Admission to the doctoral program is highly competitive.
+We only accept full-time students for the Ph.D program, and do not offer part-time options.
 Five to ten percent of applicants are chosen.

 The Department offers two kinds of dual doctoral degrees in cooperation with two professional schools: Penn Carey Law and the Graduate School of Education.
 This requires a second admissions process.

 Alternatively, Ph.D. students may choose to pursue a joint doctoral degree with an allied department within the School of Arts & Sciences (e.g., Africana Studies).
-This requires a simple memorandum of understanding between the two departments.
+This requires a simple memorandum of understanding between the two departments, and must be arranged within the first semester of matriculation.

 When reading applications, we consider various things carefully: